HarsiTomiii/Schou-Codes-and-Files/url_to_image_excel_addon/README.md

 ## Notes
 - The formula-based method is faster but requires Excel support for `=IMAGE()`.
 - The download-based method provides more flexibility and consistent rendering.
+- The download-based method allows user to download it as a .pdf file and share it externally, while keeping the images.

 ---